 Being a tech entrepreneur isn’t easy.
 It’s not all the glamorous nap pods and free gourmet meals we see in the movies.
 On top of the countless hours you spend working on every aspect of your business, you probably spend many more hours enduring nightmares about your venture wilting and shriveling into oblivion.
-Thankfully, explainer videos are one thing you don’t have to worry about; in fact, they may even soothe your fears.
+Thankfully, a tech explainer video is one thing you don’t have to worry about; in fact, it may even soothe your fears.

 Explainer videos aren’t an uncertain financial risk.
 Investing in one is a calculated and tested business move that helps your startup balloon.
 Explainer videos have soared in popularity over the past few years because they fertilize online business ventures, turning them from thirsty seedlings into flowering electronic beauties.
 If you are thinking about ordering one for your business, congratulations: you are about to make one of the best business decisions of your career.

 Explainer Videos and Tech Companies: A Match Made in Heaven

 A tech explainer video is the ultimate marketing tool.
 It can boost your conversion rates, clarify the many different uses of your product, and upgrade your sales.
 Here’s just a sampling of what explainer videos can do: